joaoxg/R-data-analysis-BEPs/README.md

 7. If the changes you did are now saved in your Github fork repository, and if you want to update the upstream repository [WWM-housinggame-data-analysis/R-data-analysis-BEPs](https://github.com/WWM-housinggame-data-analysis/R-data-analysis-BEPs) with those changes, you can do so by doing a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to push the changes from your fork to ([WWM-housinggame-data-analysis/R-data-analysis-BEPs](https://github.com/WWM-housinggame-data-analysis/R-data-analysis-BEPs)).

+8. Workaround procedure
+git add .
+git commit -m "write message"
+git push

+there is a message asking for git pull

+git pull

+there is a message complaining about a conflict and merge needs to happen

+git status

+git add .

+git commit

+you are directed to the scary git file

+just write :wq

+you are back in the terminal

+just right git push

 ### Have you already contributed before?

 Then follow these steps to add your progress to the repository: